clinical-genomics-uppsala/PrecMed1/docs/lab3.md

 ```

-To visualise the read support for the expansion hunter results we will use a program called REViewer which works with the small BAM file produced by expansionHunter.
+To visualise the read support for the ExpansionHunter results we will use a program called REViewer which works with the small BAM file produced by expansionHunter.
 More information on REViewer is available in this [blog post]() from illumina and in the [REViewer publication](https://genomemedicine.biomedcentral.com/articles/10.1186/s13073-022-01085-z).
 REViewer requires the sorted `case5.expansion_hunter_realigned.sorted.bam`, the `case5.expansion_hunter.vcf` output by  to produce a plot for the DMPK locus.

 ```bash
 singularity exec --no-home -B $PWD:$PWD \